 '''

-When an RP receives a Register message, the course of action is decided according to the following pseudocode: packet_arrives_on_rp_tunnel( pkt ) {
+When an RP receives a Register message, the course of action is decided according to the following pseudocode:

 '''

 '''

+packet_arrives_on_rp_tunnel( pkt ) {

 if( outer.dst is not one of my addresses ) {

 drop the packet silently.

-Note: this may be a spoofing attempt
+Note: This may be a spoofing attempt.

-ł

 if( I_am_RP(G) AND outer.dst == RP(G) ) {

 sentRegisterStop = FALSE;

-if ( register.borderbit == TRUE ) {

-if ( PMBR(S,G) == unknown ) {

-PMBR(S,G) = outer.src

-} else if ( outer.src != PMBR(S,G) ) {

-send Register-Stop(S,G) to outer.src

-drop the packet silently.

-}

-}

-if ( SPTbit(S,G) OR
+if (SPTbit(S,G) OR

 ( SwitchToSptDesired(S,G) AND

 ( inherited_olist(S,G) == NULL ))) {

 send Register-Stop(S,G) to outer.src

 sentRegisterStop = TRUE;

 if ( SPTbit(S,G) OR SwitchToSptDesired(S,G) ) {

 if ( sentRegisterStop == TRUE ) {

 set KeepaliveTimer(S,G) to RP_Keepalive_Period;

 } else {

 set KeepaliveTimer(S,G) to Keepalive_Period;

-}

 if( !SPTbit(S,G) AND ! pkt.NullRegisterBit ) {

 decapsulate and forward the inner packet to

 inherited_olist(S,G,rpt) # Note (+)

 }

 } else {

 send Register-Stop(S,G) to outer.src

 Note ()

 }

 }

+'''

 outer.dst is the IP destination address of the encapsulating header.

-'''

-outer.src is the IP source address of the encapsulating header, i.e., the DR's address.
+outer.src is the IP source address of the encapsulating header, i.e., the ${\tt DR's}$ address.

-$I_am_RP(G)$ is true if the group-to-RP mapping indicates that this router is the RP for the group.
+$I{am_RP(G)}$ is true if the group-to-RP mapping indicates that this router is the RP for the group.

-- Note (): This may block traffic from S for Register_Suppression_Time if the DR learned about a new group-to-RP mapping before the RP did.
-However, this doesn't matter unless we figure out some way for the RP also to accept (,G) joins when it doesn't yet realize that it is about to become the RP for G. This will all get sorted out once the RP learns the new group-to-rp mapping.
-We decided to do nothing about this and just accept the fact that PIM may suffer interrupted (,G) connectivity following an RP change. - Note (+): Implementations are advised not to make this a special case, but to arrange that this path rejoin the normal packet forwarding path.
+Note (): This may block traffic from S for Register_Suppression_Time if the DR learned about a new group-to-RP mapping before the RP did.
+However, this doesn't matter unless we figure out some way for the RP also to accept (,G) joins when it doesn't yet realize that it is about to become the RP for G. This will all get sorted out once the RP learns the new group-to-RP mapping.
+We decided to do nothing about this and just accept the fact that PIM may suffer interrupted (,G) connectivity following an RP change.

+Note (+): Implementations SHOULD NOT make this a special case, but SHOULD arrange that this path rejoin the normal packet forwarding path.
 All of the appropriate actions from the "On receipt of data from S to G on interface iif" pseudocode in Section 4.2 should be performed.